 BEFORE OPERATING THIS VEHICLE, THE OWNER AND EACH OPERATOR MUST HAVE READ AND HAVE AN UNDERSTANDING OF ALL THE INSTRUCTIONS FOR PROPER ASSEMBLY AND SAFE OPERATION, AS WELL AS THE INSTRUCTIONS CONCERNING THE ENGINE AND ALL OTHER PORTIONS OF THE VEHICLE.

-NOTE: A storage area/toolbox has been provided on the UTV for storage of this manual.
+NOTE: A storage area/toolbox has been provided on the UTV for storage of this manual, and addendums.

-Please keep this manual in storage so that it can be found easily and referenced when needed.
+Please keep this manual and addendums in the glove compartment so that it can be found easily and referenced when needed.